-Ultra-Deep Sleep Mode may be entered either automatically in unison with the Signal Detect signal (Automatic method), or manually by setting a register bit (CPU Control method).
+Ultra-Deep Sleep mode may be entered either automatically in unison with the Signal Detect signal (automatic method), or manually by setting a register bit (CPU control method).

-The signal detect feature and Ultra-Deep Sleep Mode are controlled via multiple bits in register 14h:
+The signal detect feature and Ultra-Deep Sleep mode are controlled via multiple bits in register 14h:

-Register 14h, bit [6] Ultra-Deep Sleep method: either Automatic or CPU Control.
-Register 14h, bit [5] Manually enter Ultra Deep Sleep Mode when CPU Control method is selected. • Register 14h, bit [4] Enable R/W access to non-volatile versions of register 14h and bits [9:8] and [1:0] of register 13h.
-Set this bit when bit [3] is set.
-Register 14h, bit [3] Enable Ultra Deep Sleep Mode and SIGDET Register 14h, bit [1] Extend timing for SIGDET de-assertion and entry into Ultra-Deep Sleep Mode Register 14h, bit [0] SIGDET output polarity
+- Register 14h, bit [6] Ultra-Deep Sleep method: either automatic or CPU control. - Register 14h, bit [5] Manually enter Ultra-Deep Sleep mode when CPU control method is selected. - Register 14h, bit [4] Enable R/W access to non-volatile versions of register 14h and bits [9:8] and [1:0] of register 13h.
+Set this bit when bit [3] is set. - Register 14h, bit [3] Enable Ultra-Deep Sleep mode and SIGDET - · Register 14h, bit [1] Extend timing for SIGDET de-assertion and entry into Ultra-Deep Sleep mode - · Register 14h, bit [0] SIGDET output polarity

-3.21.1 CPU CONTROL METHOD (MIIM INTERFACE)
+3.16.1 CPU CONTROL METHOD (MIIM INTERFACE)

-- · KSZ8061RNB/RND drives SIGDET signal to the CPU. - SIGDET defaults to force high, in order to not interfere with PHY initialization by the CPU.
-At power-on, the KSZ8061RNB/RND drives SIGDET high, without consideration of cable energy level. - During initialization, the CPU writes data 0x0058 to register 14h - Bit [4] enables access to the non-volatile copy of register 14h - Enable Ultra-Deep Sleep Mode and SIGDET by setting register 14h, bit [3]. - Automatic Ultra-Deep Sleep functionality is disabled by setting register 14h, bit [6]. - · SIGDET is now enabled and will change state as cable energy changes. - In response to the de-assertion of SIGDET, the CPU puts KSZ8061RNB/RND into Ultra-Deep Sleep mode by setting register 14h, bit [5].
-To further reduce power, the CPU may disable the 1.2V supply to the KSZ8061RNB/RND. - The KSZ8061RNB/RND will assert SIGDET when energy is detected on the cable. - To activate the KSZ8061RNB/RND, the CPU enables the 1.2V supply and asserts hardware reset (RESET#) to the KSZ8061RNB/RND.
-Because the KSZ8061RNB/RND is completely reset, the registers must be re-initialized. - Alternately, it is possible to maintain register access during Ultra-Deep Sleep Mode by preserving the 1.2V power supply and setting register 13h, bit [0] to enable slow oscillator mode.
-Ultra-Deep Sleep Mode can then be exited by writing to register 14h.
+In the CPU control method, the KSZ8061MN drives SIGDET signal to the CPU.
+SIGDET defaults to force high, in order to not interfere with PHY initialization by the CPU.
+At power-on, the KSZ8061MN drives SIGDET high, without consideration of cable energy level.
+During initialization, the CPU writes data 0x0058 to register 14h.

+- Bit [4] enables access to the non-volatile copy of register 14h. - Enable Ultra-Deep Sleep mode and SIGDET by setting register 14h, bit [3]. - Automatic Ultra-Deep Sleep functionality is disabled by setting register 14h, bit [6].

+SIGDET is now enabled and will change state as cable energy changes.
+Typically, in response to the de-assertion of SIGDET, the CPU puts KSZ8061MN into Ultra-Deep Sleep mode by setting register 14h, bit [5].
+To further reduce power, the CPU may disable the 1.2V supply to the KSZ8061MN.
+The KSZ8061MN will assert SIGDET when energy is detected on the cable.
+To activate the KSZ8061MN, the CPU enables the 1.2V supply and asserts hardware reset (RESET#) to the KSZ8061MN.
+Because the KSZ8061MN has been completely reset, the registers must also be re-initialized.

+Alternatively, it is possible to maintain register access during Ultra-Deep Sleep mode by preserving the 1.2V power supply and setting register 13h, bit [0] to enable slow oscillator mode.
+Ultra-Deep Sleep mode can then be exited by writing to register 14h.
 The 1.2V supply results in increased power consumption.

-3.21.2 AUTOMATIC STANDBY METHOD
+3.16.2 AUTOMATIC ULTRA-DEEP SLEEP METHOD